will-wow/blog-testbed/posts/dialyzer.md

 ```

 Still, for the most part dialyzer will find problems, even if you can't rely on
-it as much.
-But there's more to typed FP than catching simple errors, and
+it as much as a more sound type system.
+But there's more to typed FP than
-typespecs and dialyzer can help there too.
+catching simple errors, and typespecs and dialyzer can help there too.

 ## Checked documentation

-Elixir includes typescpecs, a way of documenting the types of your functions.
+Even before you get into type theory, typespecs are great as documentation.
+All
-All the standard library code includes typespecs, and it's a useful way to
+the standard library code includes typespecs, and they're a useful way to
 quickly see how to use a function.
+But unlike standard documentation or
+comments, since Dialyzer can infer types, it can warn us when our typespecs
+don't match up with our code.

-The syntax is pretty simple, and looks like
+The syntax is pretty simple, and looks like this:
-this:

 ```elixir
 @spec double(number | String.t()) :: number | String.t()